 Our ideal customer uses our product to gain control of their finances.
 They want to be better freelancers, so our tool is useful for helping them gain control of their income and expenses.

-This example is too high-level, and actually sounds a bit like marketing-speak.
+This example is too high-level and sounds a bit like marketing speak.
 We’re not talking about a mission statement here, but an actual story…of a specific individual.

 A Better Example